Columbus (2017 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 97% based on 131 reviews, with an average rating of 8.2/10.
-The site's critical consensus reads, "Wonderfully acted and artfully composed, Columbus balances the clean lines of architecture against the messiness of love, with tenderly moving results."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 134 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads, "Wonderfully acted and artfully composed, Columbus balances the clean lines of architecture against the messiness of love, with tenderly moving results."
 On Metacritic, the film has a weighted average score of 89 out of 100, based on reviews from 27 critics, indicating "universal acclaim".

-Peter Travers of Rolling Stone wrote, "How do you make a ravishing romance about architecture?
+Peter Travers of Rolling Stone wrote: "How do you make a ravishing romance about architecture?
 You'll find the answer with Kogonada, the video essayist and critic whose debut feature, Columbus, is a spellbinder."
 Wrapping up his review, Travers concluded that "Columbus is a whisper-soft debut from Kogonada that nonetheless results in something unique and unforgettable.
 It's pure cinema."
 In his review for The Hollywood Reporter, Boyd van Hoeij called the film a "quietly masterful feature debut" for Kogonada and wrote, "One of the film's chief pleasures is how it keeps the conversation between the various characters flowing while gently avoiding falling into any of the possible romantic-entanglement traps that viewers used to more conventional romantic works might be expecting.
 The fact it is accessible for people without any prior knowledge of either Modernism or architecture in general is another plus, though the film's clearly too thoughtful and quietly masterful to ever qualify as a real crowd-pleaser."